Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 ## Chaining credentials:
 [ChainedTokenCredential][chain_cred_ref] links multiple credential instances to be tried sequentially when authenticating.
+It will try each chained credential in turn until one provides a token or fails to authenticate due to an error.

-The following example demonstrates creating a credential which will attempt to authenticate using managed identity, and fall back to a service principal if a managed identity is unavailable.
+The following example demonstrates creating a credential which will attempt to authenticate using managed identity, and fall back to a service principal when managed identity is unavailable.
 This example uses the `EventHubClient` from the [azure-eventhub][azure_eventhub] client library.

 ```py
 from azure.eventhub import EventHubClient